kunalchhabra2001/Personal-Website/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-Hello, I'm Kunal Chhabra , Computer Science Undergraduate at IIIT Hyderabad.
-Currently, pursuing my research in the field of Data Science at (DSAC Lab IIIT-H).
+Hello, I'm Kunal Chhabra , Electrical Engineering at IIT Bombay.
+Currently, pursuing my minor in the field of Data Science.